movestore/Speed/README.md

 ## Documentation
 This App calculates speed between each consecutive locations.
 This measurement is a segment characteristic, and will be assigned to the first location of each segment.
 Therefore the speed of the last location of the track will be set to NA.

 **Units**: map units/second.
 If the the coordinates are geographic (i.e.long/lat) all values are returned in "m/s", otherwise in the "map units/second" of the current projection.
-To check your projection go to:....

 A histogram of the speed distribution of all individuals and per individual is automatically created and can be downloaded in the output as a pdf

+A column named _**speed**_ will be appended to the dataset that is returned for further use in next Apps.

 ### Input data
 moveStack in Movebank format